stride3d/stride-docs/en/manual/input/sensors.md

 ```

 > [!Note]
-> Xenko provides the orientation under the pitch/yaw/roll, rotation matrix, or quaternion forms.
+> Stride provides the orientation under the pitch/yaw/roll, rotation matrix, or quaternion forms.
 We recommend the quaternion form as it doesn't suffer from [gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock).

 ## Motion sensors
 **Motion sensors** measure **acceleration forces** such as tilts, shakes, and swing.
-Xenko supports three types of motion sensor:
+Stride supports three types of motion sensor:

 * **Accelerometer**: measures the **raw acceleration**
 * **Gravity**: measures gravity only